 Nature in the Making (joint) / Tactile Tectonics (solo)

-Nature in the Making is an ongoing touring exhibition with fellow weaver, Agnes Hauptli (NZ).
-Inspired by geology and natural forces, this exhibition embraces the pictorial field of jacquard, the abstract world of multi-shaft weaving, and three-dimensional textures created through the synthesis of materials and woven structures.
+Nature in the Making was a touring exhibition from 2014 – 2017 with fellow weaver, Agnes Hauptli (NZ).
+Inspired by geology and natural forces, this exhibition embraced the pictorial field of jacquard, the abstract world of multi-shaft weaving, and three-dimensional textures created through the synthesis of materials and woven structures.

-The exhibition continues to develop, both as a symbiosis and as individuals, as an expression of both weavers’ continuing exploration of techniques and shared interest in the natural world.
+The work continues to develop, both as a symbiosis and as individuals, as an expression of both weavers’ continuing exploration of techniques and shared interest in the natural world.

 As a solo artist, Stacey exhibits under the title of Tactile Tectonics.

-Inspired by natural forms (bark, stalactites, corals, waterfalls, arthropods, sea creatures), I continually challenge my technical knowledge and artistic vision as a weaver of textural three-dimensional forms.
+Inspired by natural forms (bark, stalactites, corals, waterfalls, arthropods, sea creatures, seed pods), I continually challenge my technical knowledge and artistic vision as a weaver of textural three-dimensional forms.
+I am beginning a series of experiments incorporating other media to explore this further.

 In turn, this leads to developing teaching topics, writing technical weaving books and exploring overlaps with other textile techniques.